alxroyer/scenario/doc/src/advanced.logging.rst

       - Example

     * -
-      - :py:class:`scenario.debugutils.DelayedStr`
+      - :py:class:`scenario._debugutils.DelayedStr`
       - Abstract class that defines a string which computation may be delayed.

         You may inherit from this base class for specific needs.
       -

     * -
-      - :py:class:`scenario.debugutils.FmtAndArgs`
+      - :py:class:`scenario._debugutils.FmtAndArgs`
       - Describes a delayed string that should be built with format and arguments.

-        The string can be prepared step by step, thanks to the :py:meth:`scenario.debugutils.FmtAndArgs.push()` method.
+        The string can be prepared step by step, thanks to the :py:meth:`scenario._debugutils.FmtAndArgs.push()` method.

         The application of the arguments is delayed on time when needed.
       - .. code-block:: python